-How to use shoppable content to move customers from browse to buy.
+Here’s how to use shoppable content to move customers from browsing to buying.

 - Shorter Customer Journey – giving browsers the option to shop instantly streamlines the path to purchase.
 This reduces barriers to purchase and offers a simplified, shorter purchasing and checkout process.